educational research, measurement, and evaluation

 Steve Stemler, Ph.D.
 2001

-My primary research interest is in developing psychometrically sound instruments that measure educationally relevant goals that extend beyond those typically assessed by conventional tests (e.g., wisdom, creativity, intercultural literacy, social intelligence, citizenship).
-I teach intro psych as well as introductory and advanced courses on psychological measurement, statistics, and conflict resolution.
+Steve primary research interest is in developing psychometrically sound instruments that measure educationally relevant goals that extend beyond those typically assessed by conventional tests (e.g., wisdom, creativity, intercultural literacy, social intelligence, citizenship).
+He teaches intro psych as well as introductory and advanced courses on psychological measurement, statistics, and conflict resolution.

 Marguerite Clarke, Ph.D.
 2000